ansys/pyensight/doc/source/user_guide/omniverse_info.rst

 After running the script, the scene will appear in any Omniverse kit tree view under the specified directory.
-The file ``dsg_scene.usd`` can be loaded into Composer.
-The ``ensight.utils.omniverse.update()`` command can be used to update the USD data in Omniverse, reflecting any recent changes in the EnSight scene.
+The file ``dsg_scene.usd`` can be loaded into Omniverse applications such as Create.
+The ``ensight.utils.omniverse.update()`` command may be used to update the USD data in Omniverse, reflecting any recent changes in the EnSight scene.

 Starting with 2025 R1, one can also access Omniverse via an EnSight user-defined tool: